 Specialized trucking niches can help you streamline your operational processes and resources.
 As opposed to “anything to anywhere” freights, which can be too dynamic and expensive for startups.

-To select a niche for your trucking company, ask yourself the following questions:
+To select a niche before you start a trucking business, ask yourself the following questions:

 - Which products, industries, or companies in my target locations and shipping lanes do I find interesting?
 If I invest sufficient time and energy to learn about the niche, will I enjoy it?